Foereaper/LuaLS-Eluna-Parser/README.md

     - [Python](https://www.python.org/)
     - [Pip](https://pip.pypa.io/en/stable/installation/)
     - [BeautifulSoup](https://pypi.org/project/beautifulsoup4/)
-2. Generate LSP definitions:
+2. Generate LSP definitions:\
+The `parser.py` script will generate definitions for every method documentation HTML file in a specified directory.
+To make it easier to generate stubs for all method subdirectories in one go, I provide a couple helper scripts.
+The inputs are the same for both the powershell and the bash script.
+Expected inputs are:
-    - **Windows**:
+    - Path to parser.py
-        1. Edit lines 2, 3, and 6 in `runParser.ps1`.
-        2. Run the script.
+    - Input directory (path to ElunaLuaEngine.github.io repository)
+    - Output directory (where the stubs will be created)
+    - Debug flag, optional, default false (provides some additional logging in the console)
-    - **Linux**:
+    - **Example**:\
-        1. Edit lines 4, 5, and 8 in `runParser.sh`.
-        2. Run the script.
+    `runParser.ps1 c:\path\to\parser.py c:\path\to\ElunaLuaEngine.github.io\repo c:\outputDirectory [debug(default false)]`
-3. Configure your workspace/LSP to point to the location of your generated definitions.
+4. Configure your workspace/LSP to point to the location of your generated definitions.